The Complete Giving Tuesday Toolkit for Nonprofits [Updated for 2023]

 Having a communications plan will help execute your campaign successfully.
-Note that after announcing your participation, you have to expand promotions, accelerate communications in November.
-And, as the countdown begins, start preparing communications for the day of Giving Tuesday.
+Note that after announcing your participation, you have to expand promotions and accelerate communications in November.
+And, as the countdown begins, start preparing social media communications for the day of Giving Tuesday.

+You can create social media graphics using platforms like Canva.
 Download all sample images and logos here.
 Create collaborative graphic work, co-branded with Giving Tuesday.
-You’ll also find Instagram stickers and GIFs on this page, that you can use for promoting your campaign on social media.
+You’ll also find Instagram stickers and GIFs on this page that you can use for promoting your campaign on social media.

 The Giving Tuesday website also recommends Pexels stock images nonprofits can use for their graphics.

 Pro tip: Encourage donors to share your Donorbox donation page on their social media channels!
 It’s easy to do – simply enable sharing on LinkedIn, Facebook, and Twitter from your campaign builder and donors can share right from your donation page.